 We use the product that we are working on, so we know how to how to improve it, so we often suggest updates as actual users.

 Outside of work...
 I love making things with my hands, repair cars, for example.
 I also teach a little at university now and really enjoy it.

 I joined Promwad... in my fourth year at university as an intern, and within a year, I became a software engineer here and and also worked with QA.
 As I built my software engineering competencies, I became more interested in teamwork.
 I wanted to develop as a manager, and my goals matched the company's needs.
 As a tech leader, I grew with the company and eventually became a project manager.

 I had to appreciate the managerial kitchen fully and unleash my potential in the year when I managed both the software and hardware departments.
 The experience was challenging but exciting.

 I would say that one of my most unusual milestones was the building of a dedicated team of 50 people for one client in 2015.
 Our software development division was based on that team.
 And a part of it also formed a competence centre in the automotive electronics and software.
-Another major milestone was the ISO certification, when our department, among other things, dealt with a detailed process description and review.
+Another major milestone was the ISO certification in 2013, when our department, among other things, dealt with a detailed process description and review.